Guest Post by Ryan Stern

 I say screw that.
 Enough giving in to fear and setting limits on your life.

 Now it’s one thing to point out your fears, but it’s much harder to face them head on.
 The key is to recognize, analyze and release it.
 And bonus points if you can laugh at it.
 It may seem trivial, but by doing this over and over, you’ll develop the capacity to stand tall against what used to hold you back.

 These two techniques in particular have worked extremely well for me.

 Analyze the fears you have in order to move forward.

 Take my story about the axe-wielding murderer in the cabin.
 Oftentimes writing down or saying out loud what the absolute worst outcome of a situation or action would be, leads to an understanding that our fears usually never manifest.

 The second component of fear setting is not just looking at the costs and risks of action, but instead looking at the costs and risks of inaction.
-Staying still, not growing or changing.
-If you want to move on from your job or a relationship, it’s good practice to determine (and write down) the risks involved.
-What happens if you don’t act?
+If you want to move on from your job or a relationship for example, it’s good practice to determine (and write down) the risks involved in doing so.
+And then consider the consequences if you don’t act.

-Think of how inaction will affect you and the people you care about.
+Think about how inaction will affect you and the people you care about.
 Not just now, but years from now.

 Deathbed Regret Minimization